China's Xi opens Party Congress with speech tackling Taiwan, Hong Kong and zero-Covid - KTVZ

 By Nectar Gan and Simone McCarthy, CNN

-Chinese leader Xi Jinping on Sunday vowed to steer China through grave challenges towards national rejuvenation, advancing a nationalistic vision that has put it on a collision path with the West.
+Chinese leader Xi Jinping on Sunday vowed to steer China through grave challenges toward national rejuvenation, advancing a nationalistic vision that has put it on a collision path with the West.

 Speaking at the opening of the 20th Party Congress, where he is poised to secure a norm-breaking third term in power, Xi struck a confident tone, highlighting China’s growing strength and rising influence under his first decade in power.